 7 Metrics to Measure Customer Satisfaction

-With a clear understanding as to why we need to measure customer satisfaction, it is time we get to know the seven important metrics that will help your business carry out this task.
-In this section, we not only aim to know what types of metrics measure customer satisfaction but also take a look at how they are calculated and what measures you should take to improve them.
+With a clear understanding of why we need to measure customer satisfaction, it is time to dive into the seven essential metrics that help your business carry out this task.
+This section aims to understand the types of metrics that measure customer satisfaction and how they are calculated, and what measures you should take to improve them.

 1. Customer Satisfaction Score (CSAT)